biodev/immpload/README.md

     * `Assessment Panel ID` - derived from the `Panel Name Reported`
     * `User Defined ID` - derived from the `Subject ID`, `Planned Visit ID` and `Component Name Reported`

+The default is set if and only if the mapped column value is missing.

 For advanced usage, the `immpload` Python module can be used directly in a Python script with a callback function, e.g.: